-BetVictor Brand Ambassador Michael Owen is back to preview matchday 5 in the Europa League.
+BetVictor Brand Ambassador Michael Owen is back to preview matchday 5 in the football Europa League.
 The five British sides all hold hopes of qualification to the next round and will be aiming to take steps closer with wins this evening.
 So, let’s find out what the best bets are ahead of the action.

 Tottenham to win -1